MohammmadUmar/572/README.md

 # 572
 ♥️ Milestone: Understand the data science concepts and applications.
 Using R Programming.

-🎯 Assignment 1 Lending Club (Supervised Learning, Part 1)
+🎯 Assignment 1 (Supervised Learning, Part 1)
 Objective:

 Understand dataset and Visualize the data using R Programming.